-An ESA is an engineering report assessing known and potential risks associated with a particular site.
-The standard for such reports has changed over time.
-The current standard follows ASTM E1527-13 (which was expected to be revised "E1527-21" and updated by the EPA by the end of 2023), which more clearly identifies circumstances meeting Recognized Environmental Conditions (REC):
+An ESA is a report, prepared by an Environmental Professional, assessing known and potential risks associated with a particular site.
+The current standard follows ASTM E1527-21, which more clearly identifies circumstances meeting Recognized Environmental Conditions (REC):

-- Controlled Recognized Environmental Conditions (CRECs) are defined as a site with risk-based closure of contamination and no further remediation is required, but with residual contamination that still exists above residential levels, hence the property becomes subject to land-use restrictions. - A CREC property is limited to commercial and industrial use only. - A CREC property has contamination and no residential development is allowed - It is advised that an ESA includes a hazard assessment of asbestos (which is often omitted as a "non-scope" item). - It is not required that an ESA include radon hazard assessment (as that is subject to licensed radon specialists). - An ESA Phase I is required for multi-family, (and multi-unit) new construction residential housing projects, and should include conclusions from the ESA preparer pertaining to suitability of the soil from prior farmland (converted to residential use) from agricultural chemicals used in the past including common agricultural pesticides and herbicides, heavy metals such a mercury, fluorine, chromium, cadmium, lead, copper, nickel and zinc and arsenic. - The ESA should conclude as to any RECs pertaining to their findings. - This conclusion may require additional soil testing and should include vapor intrusion. - Costs of the ESA Phase I or II can be included in project costs (and are not considered administrative costs. - ESA preparers can suggest mitigation.
+- Controlled Recognized Environmental Conditions (CRECs) are defined as a site with risk-based closure of contamination and no further remediation is required, but with residual contamination that still exists above residential levels, hence the property becomes subject to land-use restrictions. - A CREC property is limited to commercial and industrial use only. - A CREC property has contamination (where the success of any mitigation is unknown) and no residential development is allowed - It is advised that an ESA includes a hazard assessment of asbestos (which is often omitted as a "non-scope" item). - It is not required that an ESA include radon hazard assessment (as that is subject to licensed radon specialists). - An ESA Phase I is required for multi-family, (and multi-unit) new construction residential housing projects, and should include conclusions from the ESA preparer pertaining to suitability of the soil from prior farmland (converted to residential use) from agricultural chemicals used in the past including common agricultural pesticides and herbicides, heavy metals such a mercury, fluorine, chromium, cadmium, lead, copper, nickel and zinc and arsenic.

+- o The ESA should conclude as to any RECs pertaining to their findings. - This conclusion may require additional soil testing and should include conclusions pertaining to vapor intrusion. - The conclusion may be only realized after an ESA Phase II is conducted, and the ESA Environmental Professional should be notified at the time of ordering an ESA Phase I report to allow for planning, extra costs and the required conclusive statements. - o Costs of the ESA Phase I or II can be included in project costs (and are not considered administrative costs). - ESA preparers can suggest mitigation.

-When reviewing ESAs, be sure to look for the new standard and any CRECs, which might prohibit residential land-use.
-Depending upon the project and the entity completing the ESA may be based on outmoded standards.
+When reviewing ESAs, be sure to look for the new standard and conclusions pertaining to vapor intrusion and soil toxicity from RECs or CRECs, which might prohibit residential land-use.
+An ESA report is good for one year and may be required to be updated after (6) six months.